vitoziv/VIEventTracker/README.md

 **Another demo**

-Track a event, when this method called 3 times, do something you want.
+Track event, when this method called 3 times, do something you want.

 ```Objc
 [VIEventTracker trackEvent:@"test" handler:^(NSUInteger times) {